woai3c/Front-end-articles/en-articles/monitor-sdk.md

 ### CLS
 CLS (Cumulative Layout Shift) - Cumulative score of all unexpected layout shifts occurring between page load start and when the [page's lifecycle state](https://developer.chrome.com/docs/web-platform/page-lifecycle-api) becomes hidden.

+An "unexpected layout shift" occurs when elements on a page move around without user interaction.
+Common examples include:
+- A banner or ad suddenly appearing at the top of the page, pushing content down
+- A font loading and changing the size of text
+- An image loading without predefined dimensions, expanding and pushing other content out of the way
+- A button appearing below where a user is about to click, causing them to click the wrong element

+These shifts are frustrating for users and lead to accidental clicks, lost reading position, and overall poor user experience.
+CLS helps quantify this problem so you can identify and fix problematic elements.

 The layout shift score is calculated as follows:
 ```